ak0982/AI-assignment/README.md

 1. 8 queen by ucs

 2. 8 queen by a*

+3. diversity_minimization

-3. The game of sticks
+4. The game of sticks